spences10/scottspence.com/copy/faq.md

 I'd prefer not to be bound by any number of days needed to be worked in an office.
 Occasional meetings, fine.

-I do appreciate the value of working closely with my colleges and I am comfortable with that using tools like Google Meet, Slack, MS Teams, Zoom etc!
+I do appreciate the value of working closely with my colleagues and I am comfortable with that using tools like Google Meet, Slack, MS Teams, Zoom etc!